 You need to check the kid frequently to ensure is comfortable pedaling and to make sure he or she is not falling asleep.
 In my family, my husband rides with the co-pilot trailer with my 4 years old kid, and I carry my 1 years old baby on the bike trailer.

 I remember a day when my 4 years old was falling asleep while riding the co-pilot.
-Pretty dangerous right!
+We were riding at a park and the scene was very scary and pretty dangerous!
 Fortunately, we noticed on time.
 To sum up the story, we finish the trip safely, but we had to move him out of the co-pilot to seat him with the baby on the trailer to avoid him falling.
 So, frequently keep an eye on your kids while riding.

 SAFETY TIPS TO RIDE WITH KIDS AND TODDLERS

 Parents!
 Biking together can be one of the most enjoyable and rewarding things you can do as a family.
-But, you need to keep your expectations in check.
+But, is a good idea to keep your expectations in check.

 TIPS AND ADVICE ABOUT RIDING A BIKE WITH YOUNG ONES